 Good Morning!
 As back to school started for our family yesterday, I thought I would start a series of posts on good breakfasts.

 If you look at the word breakfast it is actually 2 words – break and fast.
-Most of us have been sleeping (maybe not the recommended 8 hours) and have not had food for some time, so it’s important to break our fast and have a healthy meal.
+Most of us have been sleeping (maybe not the recommended 8 hours) and have not had food for some time.
+It’s important to break our fast and have a healthy meal.
 Most traditional American breakfasts are high in refined carbohydrates and sugar.
 They make me feel horrible.
-As much as I like a donut and can’t wait to find a semi-healthy vegan cronut out there, I would never eat these things for breakfast.
+As much as I like donuts, I can never eat them for breakfast.
 They result in a blood sugar crash as insulin rushes in to deal with the influx of sweetness.

 So what does my family eat for breakfast on a busy weekday morning?